StamusNetworks/gophercap/README.md

 gopherCap tarExtract --help
 ```

 Replay functionality requires PCAP files to be mapped first.
-This will calculate metadata, such as first and last timestamp, total number of packets, PPS, etc. Most importantly, timestamp information is needed to calculate global dataset start and delay before reading each PCAP.
+This will collect metadata, such as first and last timestamp, total number of packets, PPS, etc. Most importantly, timestamp information is needed to calculate global dataset start and delay before reading each PCAP.

 ```
 gopherCap map \